 Informative Programmatic Principles Clauses

-These are related to Section 4. above
+These are related to Section 4. above.

 Consensual Operations

-RPO/OOS for on-orbit services with artificial space objects shall be conducted via agreements between consenting parties using generally accepted business and contractual practices.
+RPO/OOS for on-orbit services with artificial space objects should be conducted via agreements between consenting parties using generally accepted business and contractual practices.

 Compliance with Relevant Laws and Regulations

-The collaborating parties of both the client space object and servicer spacecraft, as well as any third parties engaged in the activity (e.g., separate contract with an observation spacecraft), shall comply with all appropriate licensing and regulations, of all cognizant national jurisdictions of the involved parties.
-Moreover, the collaborating parties shall conduct their operations in full compliance with the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies (the “Outer Space Treaty” or “OST”).
+The collaborating parties of both the client space object and servicer spacecraft, as well as any third parties engaged in the activity (e.g., separate contract with an observation spacecraft), should comply with all appropriate licensing and regulations, of all cognizant national jurisdictions of the involved parties.
+Moreover, the collaborating parties should conduct their operations in full compliance with the treaties, such as the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies (the “Outer Space Treaty” or “OST”) and others listed in Clause 2.
+Normative Refernces.

 Informative Programmatic Practices Clauses

-Implementing the Programmatic Principles for RPO and OOS in Section 5 above, Servicers and Clients shall begin with developing recommended design and operational practices.
+These are related to section 5. above.
+Implementing the Programmatic Principles for RPO and OOS in Section 5 above, Servicers and Clients should begin with developing recommended design and operational practices.
 It is expected that adopting these practices is an effective way to enhance operational safety and success.
 The following practices represent lessons learned from prior servicing operations, which have historically been conducted by governments.
 These practices are intended to evolve based upon experience gained through servicing operations.

 Design for Mission Success